ibmverse/verse-developer/_docs/en/10-verse-extension-points.md

 - {string} `icon` An icon to use when rendering the action.
 Containers MAY choose to not honor this attribute for any reason, for example: if it would be inappropriate to render an icon in the `location` it was contributed to.
 The preferred format for the icon is a data-uri.
 - {string} `alt` Alt text for the action.
 - {object} `location` The property is used to specify where to render the widget.
 The acceptable values can be **window**, **tab** or **embedded**.
   - window - the widget will be open in the new window.
-We can use renderParams to specify the new windowâ€™s size.
+We can use renderParams to specify the new window’s size.
   - tab - the widget will be open in the new tab.
   - embedded - the widget will be open inside an iframe.
 This value is only supported for Mail Compose actions.

 - {object} `renderParams` The property is used to specify the window size when the application is open in a new window.
-The renderParams property contains width and height properties which are used to specify the new windowâ€™s width/height accordingly.
-This property is only valid if the locationâ€™s value is **window**.
+The renderParams property contains width and height properties which are used to specify the new window’s width/height accordingly.
+This property is only valid if the location’s value is **window**.

 - {array} `permissions` The property controls which sensitive information will be exposed in `verseApiData` [context](#verse-api-data) property.
-It's introduced in Verse on-Premises 1.0.4 and available in Verse on-cloud as well.
+It's introduced in Verse on-Premises 1.0.4 and avaiable in Verse on-cloud as well.
 The acceptable values can be **bcc** and **attachment**.
   - `bcc` - The `recipientBcc` property will be exposed in `verseApiData` [context](#verse-api-data) property if action `path` is `com.ibm.verse.path.mailCompose` or `com.ibm.verse.path.mailRead`.
   - `attachment` - The `attachments` property will be exposed in `verseApiData` [context](#verse-api-data) property if action `path` is `com.ibm.verse.path.mailCompose` or `com.ibm.verse.path.mailRead`.